 * Leandro Antonio de Almeida (2005), “Reflexoes sobre aspectos da obra de H. P. Lovecraft”, Organon, Vol.19, No.38-39.
 (French analysis of “Facts Concerning the Late Arthur Jermyn and His Family” and “The Lurking Fear”).

 * Matt Cardin (2005), “The Masters’ Eyes Shining with Secrets: H.P.
 Lovecraft and his influence on Thomas Ligotti”, published on http://www.ligotti.net/ dated 4th March 2005.

 * Erik Davis (2005), “Calling Cthulhu: H.P.
 Lovecraft’s Magick Realism”.
-(A 2005 Web update of an earlier essay.
-There are a couple of factual errors, but this provides a useful short and usefully skeptical overview of the Lovecraft-inspired occultist fringe up to the late 1990s.
+(A 2005 Web update of an earlier essay, which then appears to have become the entry “The Magick of H.P.
+Lovecraft” in The Occult World, Routledge, 2014.
+A useful short and usefully skeptical overview of the Lovecraft-inspired occultist fringe up to the late 1990s.
 For later developments see Kerry Bolton.
 Erik is the author of the excellent book Techgnosis: Myth, Magic, and Mysticism in the Age of Information, 1998).